Peugeot e-5008 boot space, practicality and safety

 How much space is there?

-The Peugeot E-5008 is a generous five-seater.
+The Peugeot e-5008 is a generous five-seater.
 Space in the second row is plentiful – and the missing central tunnel means whoever’s relegated to the middle seat won’t be fighting those either side for foot space.
-The floor is quite high because of the battery beneath it, so your thighs will hover above the seat squab if you’re tall.
-But I suppose that’s the price we pay for saving the planet.
+The floor is quite high because of the battery beneath it, so your thighs will hover above the seat squab if you’re tall, but even then you should still be able to sit quite comfortably.

-Still, if you need an electric car that can transport seven adults in comfort, I reckon you’ll be better served by the Kia EV9 or Volkswagen ID.
+Still, if you need an electric car that can transport seven adults in comfort, you’ll be better served by the Kia EV9 or Volkswagen ID.
 Buzz.
-Yes, they’re more expensive, but they’re bigger and have more comfortable seats everywhere.
+Yes, they’re more expensive, but they’re far bigger and have more comfortable seats everywhere.
+It’s worth noting that the Buzz (in regular guise), is slightly shorter than the e-5008.

 Boot space and storage

-The new E-5008’s boot is longer and larger than the old 5008’s regardless of how many seats you’re using.
+The new e-5008’s boot is longer and larger than the old 5008’s regardless of how many seats you’re using.
 You get 348 litres of space with all three rows in place, 916 if you fold the third row flat and 2,232 litres once the second row is stowed.
+The boot of the Dual Motor is slightly smaller because of the electric motor on its rear axle, but it’s still not what you’d call cramped.

 In fairness, those first two figures are more than you get from the rear of Kia EV9 or a Volkswagen ID.
 Buzz.
 The Kia offers 333 litres with all seven seats in place and 828 litres with the third row stowed.
 The Volkswagen, meanwhile, only has 306 litres behind the rearmost seats.